 The south elevation's central bay is the end of the cross-gable.
-It is the farthest projecting bay on this elevation and features a detailed gable end and two evenly spaced columns of windows.
-The gable end features the block finial scroll and raked cornice details.
-A one-over-one window with white metal architrave is flanked by a pair of fixed windows that align along the sill and fall just short of the center window lower sash height.
+It is the farthest projecting bay on this elevation and features a detailed gable end and two evenly spaced vertical lines of windows.
+The gable end features the Residence's typical block finial scroll and raked cornice details.
+A one-over-one window with white metal architrave is flanked by a pair of fixed single light windows that align along the sill and fall just short of the center window's lower sash height.
 They are also trimmed with white pressed tin architrave elements and are topped with metal quarter sunbursts painted yellow.
 A single large, yellow bullseye is set above the center window and clusters of large and small yellow bullseyes occupy the gable end's lower corners over a brown background.
-The second story, first story, and basement each have two one-over-one windows.
+The second story, first story, and basement each have two one-over-one windows that are vertically aligned.

 The easternmost bay recedes slightly from the middle bay and is capped by a polygonal turret dormer set near the roofline.
 The segmented conical roof comes to a peak capped with a white, tin segmented conical finial with a cluster of yellow scrolls and ball-capped post.
-The three visible sides feature a one-over-one window on the center face with a small fixed window that aligns with the center window's upper sash.
+The three visible sides feature a one-over-one window on the center face with a small fixed single light window that aligns with the center window's upper sash.
 The detailing of this roof feature differs from that of the other features.
 The windows are trimmed in white pressed metal with doubled yellow horizontal beads in line with the windows' upper frames, doubled yellow beads on either side of the center window, and doubled horizontal beads that create the illusion of plinth blocks.
 The field under the fixed windows have yellow quarter sunburst panels.
-The one-over-one windows are arranged in two evenly spaced columns with two windows each on the second story, first story, and basement level.
+The one-over-one windows of the bay are arranged in two evenly spaced vertical lines with two windows each on the second story, first story, and basement level.